earnstjp/jpba-/JPBA_Project_Description.md

 ## Project Overview

 **JP Business Advisors** is a cloud-based platform supporting aspiring entrepreneurs and startups.
-We guide innovators with accurate resources, expert help, and actionable dashboards to turn their ideas into reality.This documentatin will allow any user to build a server from scratch within short span of time
+We guide innovators with accurate resources, expert help, and actionable dashboards to turn their ideas into reality.This documentatin will allow any user to build a server from scratch within short span of time.
+This project is all about launching an instance through a Iaas platform and linking it to domain and engaging with the process involved.

 ---